Describe your travels with these unique and beautiful travel words from different languages around the world.

 I often feel this way when I pass groups of strangers, speaking a language that is completely foreign to me, and realise just how incredibly big the world is.
 We all have a life that is full of different connections, memories and possibilities.
 That’s sonder.

-The internet suggest this may not be a real word, either way, the concept is beautiful.
+The internet suggests this may not be a real word, either way, the concept is beautiful.

 Not all those who wander are lost, but all those who wander alone are definitely solivagants.
 From the Latin word solivagus, meaning lonely or solitary, solivagant describes anyone who enjoys meandering around new countries, alone, in order to take it all in.